-Anonymous reporting is not prohibited, but it should not be encouraged.
-The Privacy Commission follows the Article 29 Working Party Opinion 1/2006 (WP 117) on this point, which provides that anonymous reporting should only be allowed as an exception to the rule and under the following conditions:

-- anonymous reporting is not encouraged; and - whistle blowers are informed, when submitting a report, that their identity will be kept confidential at all the stages of the process and in particular will not be disclosed to third parties, either to the incriminated person or to the whistleblower's line management.
+Anonymous reporting is not prohibited by law.
+However, the Privacy Commission follows the Article 29 Working Party Opinion 1/2006 (WP 117) on this point, which recommends that anonymous reporting should be the exception rather than the rule and that it should not be encouraged.
+In addition, whistle-blowers should be informed, when submitting a report, that their identity will be kept confidential at all the stages of the process and that it will not be disclosed to third parties (including the incriminated person and the whistle-blower's line management).

-If, despite this information, the person reporting to the scheme still wants to remain anonymous, the report will be accepted into the scheme.
+If, despite this information, the person reporting to the scheme still wants to remain anonymous, the report can be accepted into the scheme.